jrkuehner/PMLproject/index.md

 # Practical Machine Learning Project
 ##  Abstract

-This is the Writeup of the Practical Machine Learning Peer Assessment.
+This is the Writeup of the Practical Machine Learning Peer Assignment.
 We do some preprocessing on the pml-training file, build tree based models, use cross validation, compute out of sample error and predict test cases on the pml-testing set.

 ## Preprocessing